 In real life, dark matter is a kind of hypothetical matter that constitutes most of the matter of our universe.
 Its existence is only ever detected via its gravitational and radiation effects, and so far, no one is certain what a "dark matter" actually looks like.

 Perhaps owing to its hypothetical nature, in fiction, dark matter is interpreted in various ways.
-As a phlebotinum mainly, dark matter may be a Power Source, Toxic Phlebotinum, something behind Minovsky Physics, etc.
+As a phlebotinum mainly, dark matter may be a Power Source, Toxic Phlebotinum, something behind Minovsky Physics, etc. A common assumption in visual media is that it's literally dark; in reality, of course, if dark matter comprised clouds of blackness floating through the universe, we'd be able to see it.
+Scientists only call it "Dark" because they're in the dark about it.

 Note that simply naming a character or a device "dark matter", especially as a proper or brand name, isn't sufficient: dark matter must be portrayed as a substance of some kind.